SupritiVats/Terribly_Tiny_Tales_Assignment/README.md

 ## Task:
 Develop a frontend in Reactjs or Nextjs, which does the following:

-1.On first load, only has a Submit button.
+1. On first load, only has a Submit button.

-2.On clicking on Submit, it will fetch the contents of https://www.terriblytinytales.com/test.txt.
+2. On clicking on Submit, it will fetch the contents of https://www.terriblytinytales.com/test.txt.

-3.Parse the content and find the frequency of occurrence of each word (some words will occur only once, some twice and so on, and some will occur N times).
+3. Parse the content and find the frequency of occurrence of each word (some words will occur only once, some twice and so on, and some will occur N times).

-4.Then on the frontend, plot a histogram of the 20 most occurring words.
+4. Then on the frontend, plot a histogram of the 20 most occurring words.

-5.Also build an "Export" button, which when clicked will download a CSV file of the histogram data.
+5. Also build an "Export" button, which when clicked will download a CSV file of the histogram data.

 X-axis = top 20 words with highest occurrence Y-axis = how many times they occurred in the file